hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 ===============================

-The UAntwerp clusters have limited features for remote visualization on the login nodes of hopper and the visualization node of leibniz using a `VNC-based remote display technology <https://en.wikipedia.org/wiki/Virtual_Network_Computing>`_.
+The UAntwerp clusters have limited features for remote visualization on the login nodes of the clusters and the visualization node of leibniz using a `VNC-based remote display technology <https://en.wikipedia.org/wiki/Virtual_Network_Computing>`_.
-On the regular login nodes of hopper, there is no acceleration of 3D graphics, but the visualisation node of leibniz is equipped with a NVIDIA P5000 card that when used properly will offer accelerated rendering of OpenGL applications.
+On the regular login nodes of the clusters, there is no acceleration of 3D graphics, but the visualisation node of leibniz is equipped with a NVIDIA P5000 card that when used properly will offer accelerated rendering of OpenGL applications.
 The setup is similar to the setup of